MotiBaadror/Pruning_in_neural_net/README.md

-# Sparsity of neural network
+# Pruning in neural network
 #### Given a layer of a neural network ReLU(xW) are two well-known ways to prune it:
 1. Weight pruning: set individual weights in the weight matrix to zero.
 This corresponds to deleting connections as in the figure above.
 Here, to achieve sparsity of k% we rank the individual weights in weight matrix W according to their magnitude (absolute value), and then set to zero the smallest k%.